daneden/daneden.me/src/blog/2019-08-27-where-we-can-go.md

 Like so many others in the field of Design Systems, I owe my excitement and understanding of design systems to the work of a handful of influential people.

 [Nicole Sullivan](https://twitter.com/stubbornella) opened my eyes to object-oriented CSS and design, popularizing the media object and opening the door to modular objects in front end development.
+Her work and writing transformed the way I thought about designing and building websites.

-[Mina Markham](https://twitter.com/MinaMarkham) showed us all what it means to apply design systems that evolve with brand, in a space where tech investments were still uncommon, and could have an outsized effect on the wider world: political campaigns.
+[Mina Markham](https://twitter.com/MinaMarkham), through her work on Pantsuit, the first Design System for a political campaign, showed us all what it means to apply design systems that evolve with brand, in a space where tech investments were still uncommon, and could have an outsized effect on the wider world.

 And of course, [Jina](https://twitter.com/jina) is responsible not only for helping establish patterns like design tokens, but also for fostering a bustling and amazing community across the globe.
-Literally none of us would be here without her.
+It's thanks to her efforts that we have the design system Slack community, Clarity conference, and numerous Design System Coalitions around the world.

-Along with these lessons, I owe my being here today to three things.
+Along with these lessons and inspiring leaders, I owe my being here today to three things.
 It’s taken equal parts of luck, skill, and privilege for me to be here.

 Sometimes, it’s been an outsized amount of luck.
 I got lucky when a startup in San Francisco took a chance on me after I graduated in England, allowing me to build a life in the US.